FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Label Noise}

 Throughout this paper we have discussed the correctness/completeness of labels in the dataset.
-While we aimed at full label correctness and completeness, this is somewhat unrealistic as it would mean perfect accuracy of the candidate nomination system and of the human-provided labels.
-In fact, as supervised learning research moves towards larger datasets, issues of label noise become inevitable.
-For instance, labeling error in AudioSet is estimated at above 50\% for $\approx$18\% of the classes.\textsuperscript{\ref{foot_aset_noise}} Similarly, ImageNet data are often presumed to have correct labels, but it has been recently estimated that at least 100k images could be labeled incorrectly \cite{northcutt2019confident}.
+While we aimed at full label correctness and completeness, this is unrealistic as it would mean perfect accuracy of the nomination system that proposes candidate labels (Sec. \ref{ssec:nomina}), and of the human-provided labels.
+As supervised learning research moves towards larger datasets, issues of label noise become inevitable.
+For instance, labeling error in AudioSet is estimated at above 50\% for $\approx$18\% of the classes.\textsuperscript{\ref{foot_aset_noise}} Similarly, ImageNet data are often presumed to have correct labels, but it has been estimated that at least 100k images could be labeled incorrectly \cite{northcutt2019confident}.
 In SER, label sets in not-small datasets are inherently noisy due to reasons like sub-optimality of automatic methods used in the creation, or the difficulty of annotating audio---especially without visual cues, with large vocabularies, and because the annotation process is, sometimes, inherently subjective and ambiguous.
-Consequently, recent works have shown the efficacy of label noise treatment in large datasets such as AudioSet \cite{fonseca2020addressing,kumar2019secost} and mid-size datasets \cite{Fonseca2019learning,Fonseca2019model,iqbal2020learning}.